Temasek Holdings: Status

-Temasek is a company incorporated in Singapore, and operates under the provisions of the Singapore Companies Act.
+Temasek is a company incorporated under the Singapore Companies Act, wholly owned by the Minister for Finance.
 It is neither a government agency nor a statutory board.
 Like any other commercial company, Temasek pays taxes that contributes to government revenue in the countries it operates in, distributes dividends to its shareholder and has its own board of directors and a professional management team.
-Its sole shareholder is Singapore's Ministry of Finance.

 Temasek is designated a Fifth Schedule entity under the Constitution of Singapore, which imposes certain safeguards to protect the government's past reserves.
 For instance, the approval of the President of Singapore is required for any transaction which is likely to result in a draw-down of Temasek's cash reserves.
 The president also has the right to appoint, terminate, or renew the members of Temasek's board of directors.
 In most other respects, however, Temasek operates as an independent commercial investment holding company.

-In a 2009 speech, Ho Ching, Temasek Holdings' Executive Director and CEO, said that the company had made an effort to instill discipline and professionalism, and to be tested and measured by providing public markers of performance.
+In a 2009 speech, Ho Ching, then Temasek Holdings' Executive Director and CEO, said that the company had made an effort to instill discipline and professionalism, and to be tested and measured by providing public markers of performance.
 She noted that Temasek's bonds spreads and credit ratings have been regularly and independently monitored as public markers of Temasek's financial position and credit risks.
 Temasek had also openly and accurately disclosed its financial information through its annual report (although Ho said that, as a private company, it was not legally obliged to do so).